 - March 1, 2023 HRA assumes general operational responsibilities of the Moorhead Public Housing Agency (MPHA). - March 1, 2023 all MPHA employees except the Executive Director, became HRA employees.
 The MPHA Executive Director is a shared employee of the agencies who also works for the HRA in the capacity of Deputy Director. - April 1, 2023 BCOW AMHI grant transferred from MPHA to the HRA. - May 2023- the MPHA and HRA boards mutually agree to decline the new award from Minnesota Housing for the Bridges Program. - Spring/Summer 2023 financial integration of the two agencies slowly began. - Summer 2023- Employees physically move to new locations; telephone systems and some computer systems are integrated.
 Staff determined the best software system to transition all programs. - October 2023 -software conversion for both MPHA and HRA programs.
-Conversion was successful with some on-going areas of refinement. - November 2023 -additional integration of financial systems; - December 2023 appointment of first board member serving on both boards; - January 2024- begin use of contracted payroll services; - April 2024 appointment of second board member serving on both boards; and - April/May 2024 Directors Lee and Bacon attend national and regional conferences to discuss options for MPHA-owned public housing units.
+Conversion was successful with some on-going areas of refinement. - November 2023 -additional integration of financial systems; - December 2023 appointment of first board member serving on both boards; - January 2024- begin use of contracted payroll services; - April 2024 appointment of second board member serving on both boards; and - April/May 2024 Directors Lee and Bacon attend national and regional conferences to discuss options for MPHA-owned public housing units. - June 2024 anticipated salary study in cooperation with Clay County.

-Affordable Housing units, and Maple Court Townhomes.
+MPHA continues to own Public Housing (River View Height & Sharp View), Moorhead Affordable Housing units, and Maple Court Townhomes.
 The next anticipated transfer is the Moorhead Affordable Housing units.
 These are 30 scattered-site units.
 Dawn Bacon continues as Executive Director of the MPHA as well as the Deputy Director of the HRA.

 Director Lee and Deputy Director Bacon will continue to analyze and make recommendations to each board on how and when these transfers should occur.
-Determining repositioning options for public housing units is the next step in the process.
+A repositioning recommendation will be presented after it is determined is the POHP grant application of approximately \$6 million is approved by HUD.